ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

 ### Descriptive statistics

 We’ve already introduced our binary outcome variable `anytest` and the experimental treatment dummy `tx`.
-In the Method section, we further learned the randomization algorithm balanced
+In the paper’s Method section, we further learned the randomization algorithm balanced

-> for gender (male, female, transgender), age (16–19, 20–24, 25–30 years), number of sexual partners in last 12 months (1, 2+), and sexual orientation (MSM, all other groups).
+> for gender (male, female, transgender),[^3] age (16–19, 20–24, 25–30 years), number of sexual partners in last 12 months (1, 2+), and sexual orientation (MSM, all other groups).
 All factors had equal weight in determining marginal imbalance. (p.
 4)

 Further down in the Method (p.
-7), we learn all these variables were used as covariates in the primary analysis[^3], in addition to ethnicity[^4].
+7), we learn all these variables were used as covariates in the primary analysis,[^4] in addition to ethnicity.[^5]

-To get a sense of these covariates, we’ll make a Table 1 type table[^5] of the categorical variables for our randomized subset.
+To get a sense of these covariates, we’ll make a Table 1 type table[^6] of the categorical variables for our randomized subset.

 ``` r
 wilson2017 %>%